d3vilh/openvpn-ui/README.md

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OpenVPN-UI-Revoke.png" alt="Revoke Certificate" width="600" border="1" />

-Revoked certificates won't kill active connections, you'll have to restart the service if you want the user to immediately disconnect.
-It can be done via Portainer or OpenVPN UI from the same `"Certificates"` page, by pressing Restart red button:
+Certificate revoke won't kill active VPN connections, you'll have to restart the service if you want the user to immediately disconnect.
+It can be done from the same `"Certificates"` page, by pressing Restart red button:

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OpenVPN-UI-Restart.png" alt="OpenVPN Restart" width="600" border="1" />

+You can do the same from the `"Maintenance"` page.

 After Revoking and Restarting the service, the client will be disconnected and will not be able to connect again with the same certificate.
-To delete the certificate from the server, you have to press "Remove" red button.
+To delete the certificate from the server, you have to press "Remove" button.

 ### Screenshots: